2020 College Football Playoff rankings predictions: Final Top 25

 The College Football Playoff matchups are almost set.
-But there's one final week of games to go — and things could get crazy.
+On Saturday, Clemson (ACC), Ohio State (Big Ten) and Oklahoma (Big 12) won conference titles, as did No. 1 Alabama (SEC).
+Now we wait for Sunday's announcements.

 Check out my predictions below, including for the CFP semifinals, New Year's Six games and also the final Top 25.
-This story will be updated as games go final this weekend.
 Click or tap here for the College Football Playoff Selection Committee's official rankings, how they work and more about the CFP.

 College Football Playoff rankings predictions: Final Top 25

-- Alabama* (projected win vs. Florida): The Tide are an SEC Championship Game win away from likely cementing the top ranking.
+- Alabama (11-0): The Tide held off top-10 Florida and are likely to get the No. 1 spot for the CFP semifinals.

-- Clemson* (projected win vs. Notre Dame): Here's thinking Trevor Lawrence, Travis Etienne and the rest of the Tigers win the rematch with Notre Dame.
+- Clemson (10-1): Big games from Trevor Lawrence, Travis Etienne, Amari Rodgers and the defense meant a 34-10 rout of Notre Dame.

-- Ohio State* (projected win vs. Northwestern): A Buckeyes win against Northwestern could move them up to third and away from meeting Alabama in the semifinal.

-- Notre Dame* (projected loss to Clemson): The Irish might be safely into the CFP even with a loss — as long as it isn't a complete blowout.
+- Ohio State (6-0): Thanks to 331 rushing yards from Trey Sermon, the Buckeyes rallied and then pulled away from Northwestern to win the Big Ten, 22-10.

+- Notre Dame (10-1): The Irish might still end up here despite the blowout loss thanks to an earlier win against Clemson and a win against ranked UNC.

 - Georgia (7-2): UGA's regular season is over after the cancelation of the Vanderbilt game.

+- Iowa State (8-3): The CFP had the Cyclones No. 6 before losing to OU.
+How far will Iowa State drop?

-- Indiana (6-1): IU won't play Purdue this weekend and now awaits what should be a great bowl bid.
+- Indiana (6-1): IU didn't play Purdue this weekend and now awaits what should be a great bowl bid.

-- Iowa State* (projected loss to Oklahoma): The CFP has the Cyclones up to No. 6 this week.
-If they do beat Oklahoma, could they surprise on Sunday?

-- USC* (projected win vs. Oregon): Of the Trojans' five wins, three are by a total of 10 points.
-At the very least, USC delivers with exciting games.

-- Coastal Carolina (11-0): The Sun Belt title game against Louisiana has been canceled (COVID-19 positive test and contact tracing).
+- Coastal Carolina (11-0): The Sun Belt title game against Louisiana was canceled (COVID-19 positive test and contact tracing).

-- Florida* (projected loss to Alabama): The Gators may score some touchdowns, but it's difficult seeing Florida stopping Alabama.

 - North Carolina (8-3): UNC closed its regular season with a 62-26 rout of Miami.